Skip to Main Content

 Big Data and Special Events Traffic Planning

-A big data approach to special events planning can help fill crucial data gaps to anticipate the traffic impact of special events.
+A big data approach to special events planning can help fill crucial data gaps to anticipate their traffic impacts.
 Whether it’s used to inform broader travel demand models or applied for analysis of traffic operations during specific events, access to on-demand transportation analytics expedites special events planning without needing to put staff in harm’s way for manual counts and surveys that only capture a snapshot of traffic during a short period of time.

 This expedited process allows planners and operators to proactively evaluate alternative traffic management strategies and communicate their decisions with the public in advance of special events.